cspr-rad/kairos-spec/src/spec.typ

 - Consensus layer = Casper's L1, which must be able to accept deposits and withdrawals and accept L2 state updates
 - Contracts: Simple payments
 - ZK prover: Risc0 generates proofs from the L2 simple payment transactions
-- L2 nodes: A centralized, single L2 node, for simplicity reasons.
+- L2 nodes: A centralized, single L2 server, for simplicity reasons.
 This will connect all other components.
 - Data availability: The L2 server allows an interface to query public inputs and their associated proofs as well as the validium's current state
 - Rollup: Risc0 is used to combine proofs into one, compressed ZKR, posted on L1

 From a services perspective, the system consists of four components:
 - L1 smart contract: This allows users to deposit, withdraw and transfer tokens
-- L2 node: This allows users to post L2 transactions, generates ZKPs and posts the results on Casper's L1, and allows for querying the validium's current state
+- L2 server: This allows users to post L2 transactions, generates ZKPs and posts the results on Casper's L1, and allows for querying the validium's current state
 - Web UI: Connect to your wallet, deposit, withdraw and transfer tokens, and query the validium's state and your own balance
 - CLI: Do everything the Web UI offers, and query and verify the Validium proofs